 To help you decide which runes to prioritize, here’s a summary of their tier rankings based on effectiveness and situational use:

-• C Tier: Frost Speck, Chill Dust (currently unobtainable but useful crowd control), Venom Crumb (obtainable and useful poison damage over time).
+- C Tier: Frost Speck, Chill Dust (useful crowd control), Venom Crumb (obtainable and useful poison damage over time), Toxic Seed (new poison rune with situational use).

 Keep in mind that sub stats can significantly affect a rune’s value; for example, a rune with a high Attack Speed or Vitality secondary passive may outperform a higher-tier rune without good sub stats.